solliancenet/microsoft-mysql-developer-guide/06_Securing/06_02_Summary.md

 If the data is vital, important and business critical, everything possible should be done to ensure its protected and secure.

-This section discussed many tools Microsoft Azure provided to give an organziation peace of mind that the cloud-based workload will be just as secure as if running it on-premises.
+This section discussed many tools Microsoft Azure provided to give an organization peace of mind that the cloud-based workload will be just as secure as if running it on-premises.

 ## Security checklist